cyberphor/so2ban/README.md

 # sister
-> Gives your local 'Bro' (Zeek) instance the latest threat intel from CrowdStrike.
+> Gives Bro the latest threat intel from CrowdStrike.

 ## Usage
 ```